tsantini/how_to_use_git/README.md

 `git push`

+## Other important tools:

-## Demostration: brancking and pull request in the master from the development branch, asking for revision
+- brancking and pull request in the master from the development branch, asking for revision

-## Review of pull request, comments, request of modification, and approval; issue tracker
+- Pull request, comments, request of modification, and approval; issue tracker

-## Demostration: using the github on matlab
+- Using the github on matlab

-## Demostration: access control and blocking branches for edition
+- Access control and blocking branches for edition

-## Forking
+- Forking

-## Demostrate: wiki
+- Wiki

-## Misc useful tools
+## Misc useful commands

 `.gitignore` -> file that contains the name of the files to the ignored by git, for example `*.o` would ignore all files with `.o` extension